 It’s been more than 40 years since emails saw the light of day being used as a proper marketing channel.
 Still, it has managed to stay at the top of all other marketing channels for a long, long time when it comes to driving the most engagement and conversions.

 Though social media may have the spotlight right now when it comes to engaging your audience and building connections, email has always been the king of the game called marketing and is still very popular amongst professionals for retaining and interacting with consumers, 80% of them agree.

-Standing out from the crowd is something email open rates thrive on and writing compelling subject lines that gets clicked like crazy will always be at the heart of it.
-Most people quickly scan the subject lines in their inbox before deciding which messages are worth their time and attention.
+Standing out from the crowd is something email open rates thrive on and writing compelling subject lines that get clicked as crazy will always be at the heart of it.
+Most people quickly scan the subject lines in their inboxes before deciding which messages are worth their time and attention.